Chart Color Schemes

 Infrastructure

-Aitkenvale has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally
+Aitkenvale has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified three key projects expected to impact the region: Harris Crossing Estate, Willows Shopping Centre Redevelopment, Annandale Christian College Master Plan, and Sanctum Estate.
-The following details these projects, focusing on those likely to have the most relevance.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified three projects that could impact this area: Harris Crossing Estate, TropiQ - Townsville Tropical Intelligence and Health Precinct, Willows Shopping Centre Redevelopment, Annandale Christian College Master Plan.
+The following list details those likely most relevant.

 Professional plan users can use the search below to filter and access additional projects.